-All financial assets except for those at fair value through profit or loss are subject to review for impairment at each reporting date.
+All financial assets except for those at fair value through profit or loss are subject to review for impairment at each reporting date or when events indicate that impairment may exist.
 Financial assets are impaired when there is objective evidence that a financial asset or a group of financial assets are impaired.
 Impairment losses on financial assets carried at amortized cost are reversed in subsequent periods if the amount of the loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized.